divanikus/seaweedfs-helm/README.md

 | volume.tolerations | list | `[]` |  |
 | volume.updateStrategy.rollingUpdate | object | `{}` |  |
 | volume.updateStrategy.type | string | `"RollingUpdate"` |  |

+## Update README

+The `README.md` for this chart is generated by [helm-docs](https://github.com/norwoodj/helm-docs).
+To update the README, edit the `README.md.gotmpl` file and run the helm-docs command.